Azure/azure-cosmos-dotnet-v3/docs/observability.md

 ### Components

-**Telemetry Job:** This is a background task which collects the data and send it to a Microsoft service every 10 minutes.
+**Telemetry Job:** Background task which collects the data and sends it to a Microsoft service every 10 minutes.

-**Collectors:** It is basically, in-memory storage which keeps the telemetry data, collected during an operation.
-Right now, there are 3 kind of collectors we have i.e
+**Collectors:** In-memory storage which keeps the telemetry data collected during an operation.
+There are 3 types of collectors including:
 * _Operational Data Collector_: It keeps operation level latencies and request units.
 * _Network Data Collector_: It keeps all the metrics related to network or TCP calls.
 It has its own Sampler which sample-in only slowest TCP calls for a particular replica.
 * _Cache Data Collector_: It keeps all the cache call latencies.
-Right now, only ```collection cache``` is covered.
+Right now, only collection cache is covered.

 **Get VM Information**: It makes [Azure Instance Metadata](https://learn.microsoft.com/azure/virtual-machines/instance-metadata-service?tabs=windows) call.
 If customer is not on Azure VM, we won't have this information and customer will see a warning with exception in the Trace Logs (if enabled).